Protocols A group of Jews endeavors towards total domination of the blogosphere.

 We'd better move on to the next item, before she puts in a restraining order on me

-In perhaps the greatest blow struck for women's rights since Afghan women were allowed to walk outside, a single Iranian team, Tehran's Paykan club, has begun to allow women to attend their games.
+From the Look, We're Progressive Department In perhaps the greatest blow struck for women's rights since Afghan women were allowed to walk outside, a single Iranian team, Tehran's Paykan club, has begun to allow women to attend their games.

 According to the article: